williamscale/williamscale.github.io/_projects/routee-optimal-speed.markdown

 title: Minimizing Fuel Usage By Adjusting Vehicle Speed
 ---

+Code for this project can be found in my [repo](https://github.com/williamscale/projects/tree/main/routee).

 In this project, I use NREL's RouteE Powertrain tool to determine the optimal driving speed on a given route to save on fuel.
 The RouteE tool takes vehicle make & model, route distance, and road grade as inputs and produces a fuel usage estimate.
 RouteE documentation can be found [here](https://nrel.github.io/routee-powertrain/intro.html).

 For this exercise, I am considering a route from Denver International Airport (DIA) to Vail, CO in a 2016 Toyota Camry (4 cylinder, 2WD).
 The distances and elevations are approximate.
 The speed limits are fictional.
 The road grades are averages, calculated as: